Harleen1kaurH/SDC/pythonrepo.md

 ## VARIABLES AND OPERATORS
 1. Arithmetic operators: Used for performing arithmetic operations

-Operators

-Description

-+  Addition

--  Subtraction

-*  Multiplication

-/  Division

-%  Modulus

-<BR>Relational operators: Also known as comparison operators, are used to compare values.
+2.Relational operators: Also known as comparison operators, are used to compare values.
 Result of a relational expression is always either true or false.

-Operators

-Description

-==    Equal to

-<     Less than

->     Greater than

-<=    Less than or equal to

->=    Greater than or equal to

-!=    Not equal to<BR>
 3.Logical operators are used to combine one or more relational expressions.

-Operators

-Description

-AND
-Result will be true, if both the expressions are true.
-If any one or both the expressions are false, the result will be false

-OR
-Result will be true, even if one of the expression is true.
-If both the expressions are false, the result will be false

-NOT
-If the expression is true, result will be false and vice versa<BR>

 ## PYTHON PROGRAMMING LANGUAGE FAMILARITY